gridbugs/briefcase-synth/filter/README.md

   if necessary.
 - The circuit has a bug where the volume of the self-oscillation signal drops quickly above a certain frequency.
 This has the effect of limiting the effect of resonance.
-Not sure whether this is a bug in the design or implementation.
+This is only a bug in the final implementation of the filter; breadboard implementations of the design don't have this problem.
 - The stripboard is slightly too large to comfortably fit in the case.
 - Using a safety pin to group cables together and drilling a hole in the stripboard for cable management was effective at reducing the